 How Competing Can Put You Ahead

-Performing in trumpet competitions are a great way to build your resume and college applications, especially if you win.
-Competing helps students show their dedication to music.
-There are also chances to learn how to work with other musicians, such as accompanists.
+Performing in trumpet competitions is a great way to build your resume and bolster your college applications, especially if you win.
+Competing shows recruiters your commitment to enhancing your talent and may present you with chances to experience working with professional musicians.

-Contests help your experience, no matter the level of prestige.
+Competitions provide a great experience, no matter the level of prestige.
 Don’t know how to get started?
-We have included some elite trumpet competitions for high school students below.
+We have included below a few elite trumpet competitions for high school students.

-This competition is open to trumpet players who are in grades 10 through 12.
-Students in 9th grade can compete in the Junior Division.
-Students must send in their own recording of a solo trumpet piece with live piano accompaniment.
+Open to trumpet players, grades 10 through 12.
+Ninth grade students are eligible to compete in the Junior Division.
+Students must send in their own recording of a solo trumpet piece with live accompaniment.

 International Trumpet Guild Youth Competition

-The ITG Youth Competition is open to all students under 18 years old.
-There is a preliminary contest in which students submit an audition recording.
-Then, students can compete at the ITG Conference on one of their “Youth Days”.
+Open to all students under the age of 18.
+There is a preliminary step in which students must submit an audition recording.
+Students can then compete at the ITG Conference on one of the “Youth Days.”

 Ictus International Music Competition

-The Ictus International Music Competition is open to students between the ages of 14 and 18.
-Players perform solo repertoire for the chance to win an award of $750.
+Open to students between the ages of 14 and 18.
+Players perform a solo repertoire for the chance to win $750.00.

 Glenn Miller Birthplace Society Scholarship

-The GMBS gives students a total of $12,000 each year.
-Scholarships of $3000, $2000 and $1000 are awarded to the top three contestants.
+Awards a total of $12,000 per year to students.
+Scholarships in the amounts of $3,000, $2,000 and $1,000 are also awarded to the top three contestants.
 Students are required to perform two contrasting pieces.
-This is a great way to compete against your peers while earning money for college.
+A great way to compete against your peers while earning money for college.

 Dr. Randall Bayne, CEO of ScholarshipAuditions.com